igor-olikh/adk-installation/README.md

 2. Review the prerequisites section of your platform's guide
 3. Ensure all dependencies are properly installed
 4. Verify your IBM Cloud account has the necessary permissions

-## Contributing

-This project welcomes contributions!
-If you'd like to:

-- Add missing installation guides (Linux/macOS)
-- Improve existing guides
-- Fix errors or add clarifications
-- Suggest enhancements

-Please feel free to submit a pull request or open an issue.

 ## Resources